How to Increase Productivity at Work

-Imagine closing each work day with a satisfied sigh, knowing that you had been so productive that you accomplished every thing you wanted to get done that day.
-And knowing, too, that you were at the top of your creative game getting your tasks done both efficiently and well.
-See yourself walking away from work whistling.
+Imagine closing each workday with a satisfied sigh, knowing that you had been so productive that you accomplished everything on your list.
+And knowing, too, that you were at the top of your creative game—getting your tasks done both efficiently and well.
+See yourself whistling as you walk away from work?

-Yes!
-You can be the star in this movie about productivity, rather than the alternate version where you hit the end of the day slumped behind a desk stacked with unfinished projects, so tired you can barely drag yourself away.
-If you don’t like the way your usual work day goes, change it.
+You can be the star in this movie about productivity, rather than the alternate version where you end the day tired and slumped behind a desk stacked with unfinished projects.
+If you don’t like the way your usual workday goes, there is a way to change it.

-Most of us aren’t as productive as we would like for two reasons: We have bad habits that interfere with our workplace productivity, and we’re reactive rather than proactive and spend much of our work day responding to and trying to put out fires.
+Most of us aren’t as productive as we would like for two reasons: We have bad habits that interfere with our workplace productivity and we’re reactive rather than proactive, putting out fires instead of making progress toward our goals.

-The solution is simple.
-We can replace our bad habits and reactive patterns with good habits that will make us proactive instead and take charge of our own work days.
-Follow the tips on how to increase productivity on the following slides to be your best work “you” – the go-getter get-it-done you you’ve always wanted to be.
+The solution is simple, though not always easy.
+We can replace our bad habits and reactive patterns with good habits that will make us proactive, and take charge of our own workdays.
+Follow these tips on how to increase productivity and become your best, most productive self at work.

 Do Your Heavy Lifting When You're at Your Best

 It's a productivity killer.
-Research shows that productivity can be reduced by as much as 40 percent by the mental blocks created when people switch tasks and lowers your IQ.
-In a University of London study, IQ drops of 15 points for multitasking men lowered their scores to the average range of 8-year-old children!
+Research shows that productivity can be reduced by as much as 40% by the mental blocks created when people switch tasks.
+Even more startling, in a University of London study, IQ dropped 15 points for some multitasking men.

 Need more evidence?
 A study out of the University of Sussex in the UK indicates that multitasking may actually be physically harming your brain.
-The study found that participants addicted to using multiple devices simultaneously has lower gray matter density in a brain area called the anterior cingulate cortex (ACC), which is linked to emotional control and plays a role in decision-making, empathy and how we respond to rewards.
+The study found that participants addicted to using multiple devices simultaneously had a lower gray-matter density in a brain area called the anterior cingulate cortex, which is linked to emotional control and decision-making, empathy, and the brain's response to rewards.

-So stop it right now!
-Instead, dramatically increase productivity by focusing on one task at a time and give it your full attention before moving on to something else.
-And as soon as your eyes and hands start drifting towards something else, such as another screen, think about how important it is to keep all your little grey cells and resist temptation.
+So stop trying to do everything at once.
+Instead, dramatically increase productivity by giving your full attention to one task at a time.
+When your eyes and hands start drifting toward something else, think about how important it is to keep all your little gray cells.

-“When we sat down for just 10 minutes every evening, to briefly walk through the tasks of the next day, everything changed in terms of productivity.
-The reason was that instead of just writing tasks down, I was forced to also think through the tasks and explain them… The to do list I jotted down didn't change, but it felt as if I had done half the work of it all in my head already.
-The next day, all I had to do is look at the task and get it done.”
+The to-do list I jotted down didn't change, but it felt as if I had done half the work of it all in my head already.
+The next day, all I had to do is look at the task and get it done.

 How many items are on your typical to-do list?
 Eight?
 Twenty-eight?
 However many, you’ll feel good when you finish each of them and cross them off.
-But you’ll never join the ranks of the productivity superstars unless you cross off some of them before you even bother to do them—because productivity demands focus.
+But you’ll never join the ranks of the productivity superstars unless you cross off some of them before you even bother to do them—because higher productivity demands focus.

 - What are the important tasks on this list?